 Hello, my name is Tomoko.
 My husband, David, and I are food-loving travelers who work in the arts.
-We met on and continue to work with the stage musical Dirty Dancing.
-David is a choreographer and I work on the casting/production side of things.
-While we are based in Brooklyn, NY, we have traveled all over the world through our work and have been blessed to eat our way around as well.
+While we are based in Brooklyn, NY, we have also traveled all over the world and have been blessed to eat our way around as well.

 Since early 2011, David and I eat and live with a paleolithic food approach.
 Although often called the “caveman diet,” we believe eating and living “paleo” can be done without sacrificing sophistication, variety, and deliciousness, whether cooking at home or dining out.
 For us, it’s about knowing what to eat and making smart choices.

 Here’s our little background in eating and living “paleo”:

 At home, I am an avid cook; David is an excellent sous-chef and an appreciative eater.
 We love trying interesting restaurants, wherever we go.
 Given the nature of our work, we often work abroad with odd and/or long hours.
 When abroad, sightseeing rarely happens (too tired) but eating surely does (there’s no stopping hunger).
 And when we eat, we like for our meal experience to “count.”
 Whether it’s a tiny, hole-in-the-wall hidden gems or a special occasion/once-in-a-lifetime restaurant, we do our research, investigation and cross-referencing.
 We strive for that “Best (insert delicious food item) we ever ate!” experience.
 Our travel memories generally form around the foods we eat, and we have eaten fabulous meals all over the world.